schuhva/Music-Generation/doc/releases/1.06/Base_01.rst

 **tune\_G**

--  Not anymore using the scale direclty.
-First creating an Index-Tune whitch is then convertet in to the tune with the notes.
+-  Not anymore using the scale directly.
+First creating an Index-Tune which is then converted with a scale in to the tune with the notes.
 -  adding an Ornament on each note of the scale.
-(Seqeuncing)
+(Sequencing)
--  Using a rythmic-pattern instead of just quarter-notes.
+-  Using a rhythmic-pattern instead of just quarter-notes.

 .. code:: python3